AnnaManoleLNU/L3/README.md

 JavaScript, HTML, CSS, Node.js, Vite, Netlify

 ## Notes
-- The application is not responsive for now.
-It is best viewed on a desktop or laptop.
+- Further development of the application is not planned for the moment.